 Families with college students may save tax on their 2017 returns with one of these breaks

-Whether you had a child in any of the South Carolina colleges (or graduate school) last year or were a student yourself, you may be eligible for some valuable tax breaks on your 2017 return.
+Whether you had a child in college or graduate school last year or were a student yourself, you may be eligible for some valuable tax breaks on your 2017 return.
 One such break that had expired December 31, 2016, was just extended under the recently passed Bipartisan Budget Act of 2018: the tuition and fees deduction.

 But a couple of tax credits are also available.
 Tax credits can be especially valuable because they reduce taxes dollar-for-dollar; deductions reduce only the amount of income that’s taxed.

 Higher education breaks 101

 While multiple higher-education breaks are available, a taxpayer isn’t allowed to claim all of them.
 In most cases you can take only one break per student, and, for some breaks, only one per tax return.
 So first you need to see which breaks you’re eligible for.
 Then you need to determine which one will provide the greatest benefit.

 Also keep in mind that you generally can’t claim deductions or credits for expenses that were paid for with distributions from tax-advantaged accounts, such as 529 plans or Coverdell Education Savings Accounts.

 Two credits are available for higher education expenses:

 - The American Opportunity credit — up to $2,500 per year per student for qualifying expenses for the first four years of postsecondary education.